A Unified Understanding and Evaluation of Steering Methods: Empirical Verification

 \paragraph{Where is the optimal location to extract the embeddings from?} In Figure~\ref{fig:locations}, we delve into positive steering performance using representations extracted from different layers of the LLM and from different locations within a Transformer layer.
 Specifically, we compare four options: (1) After the attention block, before the first residual connection; (2) After the first residual connection, before the MLP block; (3) After the MLP block, before the second residual connection; and (4) After the second residual connection, which is also known as the residual stream.
 We observe a notable trend that the steering performance initially increases from the top to the middle layers (e.g., 13-th layers), followed by a subsequent decline.
 This observation echoes prior findings that indicate representations at intermediate layers~\citep{rimsky-etal-2024-steering} are the most effective for steering.
 Furthermore, we observe that the model tends to have the best steering performance using the residual stream, which is employed for our evaluations in Section~\ref{sec:multiple-choice} and Section~\ref{sec:open-ended}.
-Due to space limitation, we provide results for all datasets in Appendix~\ref{appx:results}.
+We provide further analysis on Mistral-7B-Instruct-v0.3~\citep{jiang2023mistral} and Llama-3.1-8B-Instruct~\citep{dubey2024llama} in Appendix~\ref{appx:results}.